AIDASoft/podio/tests/schema_evolution/code_gen/README.md

 - `{WRITE,READ}_AS` are only defined as non-empty macros if `PODIO_SCHEMA_EVOLUTION_TEST_{WRITE,READ}` are defined respectively.
 This is what makes it possible to re-use the same source file.
+- Both macros are implemented via `{WRITE,READ}_WITH` macros respecitvely.
+These are slightly more generic and take a writer or reader type as well as a filename as argument to setup the basic writer or reader and a corresponding Frame called `event`.
 - If `RNTUPLE` is passed to `ADD_SCHEMA_EVOLUTION_TEST`, `PODIO_SCHEMA_EVOLUTION_RNTUPLE` will also be injected via `target_compile_definitions`